Identification & Species

 Once hatched, the pale, translucent nymphs enter a critical growth phase where they’re completely dependent on worker termites for food and care.

 These developing nymphs undergo up to three molts as they form their exoskeletons, preparing for their future roles as workers, soldiers, or reproductive termites within the colony.
+This process of gradual metamorphosis distinguishes termites from insects with complete metamorphosis and is fundamental to how the caste system develops.

 Egg Development and Protection